-Big data is a term that was popularized in the last decade and referred to the classification and organization of massive data sets.
+Big data is a term that was popularized in the last decade and refers to the classification and organization of massive data sets.

-The reason experts or PhDs can wrangle big data because the world continues to produce new data at an exponential rate.
+The reason experts or PhDs can wrangle big data is that the world continues to produce new data at an exponential rate.